accellera-official/systemc/CONTRIBUTING.md

 ### Join the Accellera SystemC Language Working Group

- If you would like to contribute to the development of SystemC and/or this reference implementation, **join Accellera** and its working groups.
+ If you would like to contribute to the development of SystemC and/or this reference implementation, have your company, organization, or university join Accellera and its working groups.
  Find out more information at http://www.accellera.org/about/join.
- If your company is already an Accellera member, you can request to [join the SystemC Language Working Group here][4].
+ If your company, organization or university is already an Accellera member, you can request to [join the SystemC Language Working Group here][4].

 ### Join the SystemC community